ndd21/PHYS281/docs/demo-anaconda.md

 containing different Python packages, and install new packages.

 === "Windows 10"
-    If you click on the Windows start button <i class="fa fa-windows"></i>, then click on "Anaconda3 (64-bit)" it will reveal a drop down menu containing "Anaconda Navigator (anaconda3)".
+    If you click on the Windows start button :fontawesome-brands-windows:, then click on "Anaconda3 (64-bit)" it will reveal a drop down menu containing "Anaconda Navigator (anaconda3)".
 Click on that button to open the Navigator:

     ![Anaconda Navigator](img/anaconda-navigator.png)

-    It will open within the "<i class="fa fa-home"></i> Home" tab and show a set of applications that can be launched.
+    It will open within the ":fontawesome-solid-home: Home" tab and show a set of applications that can be launched.
 The most relevant of these for this course are:

      * Powershell Prompt: this opens a @(terminal) programme for running commands;